TenzinChang/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

+During the training process, I first tried to drive myself to create training data, but i was a terrible driver and had problem keeping the car in the lane, so I decided to use the data provided by the class.

+Before I augment the data, I simply use the normalized images to train the model, which is simply stacked Conv2D layers and not much tuning, and it still drives very poorly, so I began to augment the data:
+- flipping the images (left <-> right), which is big win.
+- add left/right lane, and tried various correction factor (0.0, 0.1, 0.2, 0.4...), and finally settled w/ 0.2
+- only after fully augmented the data, then I began to tune the model and tried different Dropout, filter, kernel size, etc.. (see above).
+There are probably 20+ iterations in total.

 I created the run1.mp4 per instruction.
 Due to size limit of Github 32MB can't upload here, the link is below: https://drive.google.com/open?id=1-aeKxF5ZR5cEfylHPUDqzGLKktr1PfGy